D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/environment_config.md

 ### Using Docker Environment

-To help you quickly use the algorithm toolchain, Horizon provides Docker images with complete development environments, which greatly simplifies the deployment process.
+To help you quickly use the algorithm toolchain, D-Robotics provides Docker images with complete development environments, which greatly simplifies the deployment process.

 Before reading this section, we hope that Docker's basic environment has been preinstalled on your development machine.
-The Docker basic environment information required by Horizon is as follows:
+The Docker basic environment information required by D-Robotics is as follows:

 - Docker (>=1.12, recommended version 18.03.0-ce), installation guide: https://docs.docker.com/install/
 - NVIDIA Docker (2.0.3), installation guide [**NVIDIA/nvidia-docker**](https://github.com/nvidia/nvidia-docker/wiki).